creatorrr/OpenKudos/README.md

 * Just clone into this git repository.
 * Edit app.yaml and config.py
 * Deploy to appengine!
+* Run http://your-kudos-app-id.appspot.com/newset/SetName/YourSecret to create a new set named SetName where YourSecret is the secret you set in config.py

 ### Frontend
 * Include kudos.css and kudos.css
 * Copy and paste button snippet from kudos.html
 * Replace a[href] with http://your-kudos-app-id.appspot.com/incr/SetName-IDName
+* That's it (Yay!)

 * * *